 “St. David’s is a special respite during SXSW, with a large banquet room that sells food and beverages at very reasonable prices adjacent to the Historic Sanctuary room and a second SXSW venue, the high-ceilinged Bethell Hall, down the corridor.”
 Austin 360.

 Our very own hospitality team opens up Sumners Hall, located between the two music venues, for concert-goers to relax and recharge.
-Entrées are made in-house, and we serve local beer brewed by Strange Land Brewery and a selection of wines (beverages are not allowed in the worship spaces).
-Our menu includes brisket sandwiches, greek salads, veggie burgers, and more.
-Visit Café Divine’s web page for more information or view a full SXSW menu here.
+Entrées are made in-house, and we serve local beer and a selection of wines (beverages are not allowed in the worship spaces).
+Our menu includes brisket sandwiches, salads, veggie burgers, and more.
+Visit Café Divine’s web page for more information or view a full SXSW menu.

 Holy Grounds Café